EDR vs Antivirus: What BC SMBs Need to Know | Northstar IT

 HomeInsightsCybersecurity

-Your MSP or IT provider might be recommending an upgrade from antivirus to EDR, and you want to understand what you are paying for.
-This post explains the difference in plain language, what each one actually does, and why the gap between them matters more in 2026 than it did five years ago.
+If your IT provider is recommending an upgrade from antivirus to EDR, you want to understand what you're paying for.
+This post explains the difference in plain language, what each product actually does at a technical level, and why the gap between them has become more significant over the past several years.

 How Traditional Antivirus Works

 Traditional antivirus works by comparing files and processes against a database of known malware signatures.
-If a file matches a known-bad signature, the antivirus blocks or quarantines it.
-This model works against known threats but fails against new malware variants, fileless attacks, and living-off-the-land techniques that use legitimate Windows tools for malicious purposes.
+When a file is downloaded or a program runs, the antivirus scans it against the database.
+If it matches a known-bad signature, the antivirus blocks or quarantines it.

 What EDR Does Differently

-Endpoint Detection and Response (EDR) continuously monitors behaviour on the endpoint rather than scanning files.
-It records what processes run, what network connections are made, what registry keys are modified, and what files are written or read.
-When a pattern of behaviour looks suspicious - even from a legitimate-looking process - EDR flags it for review or automatically contains it.
+Endpoint Detection and Response (EDR) continuously monitors behaviour on the endpoint rather than scanning files against a signature database.
+It records what processes run, what network connections are made, what files are written or read, and what registry keys are modified.
+When a pattern of behaviour looks suspicious, even from a legitimate-looking process using legitimate Windows tools, EDR flags it for investigation or automatically contains the endpoint.

 The Managed vs. Unmanaged Problem